DaPig/Lecture-Notes/DAT321/Lecture3.md

 Is a strategy to estimate how many defects a software may have using statistics.
 We check how many faults we found that overlap, using that we can calculate an estimation of the number of total faults in the software.

 ## Statistic Defect Prediction

+### Basics
+Creating model(formula) describing the dependecy between two variables.
+We create a model and determine how good it is by measuring the mean square error.
+However, this is bad as outliers gives a large mean square error even if the model is a good approximation otherwise.

+However, the further into the future one wants to predict, the less acurate the model becomes.
+As such one needs to remodel the model once in a while.

+We can also create confidence intervals for our models.
+If they fall within this interval, the model is still okay.